shvaykovski/instacv/README.md

 2. Select **"Open with..."** -> **"Git Bash"**.
 3. Follow the prompts.

+> **Resource Management:** Every deployment consumes credits and monthly resource allowances from your Netlify account.
+Free plans have more limited resources than paid ones.
+To stay within your free tier, avoid making unnecessary or repetitive deployments.

 ---

 #### How to find your Project ID (Existing Projects)